siridamineni/siri-damineni-capstone-project/readme.md

 ## Overview

-WorkoutWise is a personalized workout tracking and recommendation app that tailors new workout suggestions based on users' vital information and fitness goals.
+WorkoutWise is an interactive fitness app that helps users explore new exercises while enabling them to visualize and monitor their daily workout activities, fostering a more engaging and informed fitness journey.

 ### Problem Space

-My application helps users achieve an optimal BMI by incorporating a daily tracker for their physical activities and monitoring long-term progress.
-It provides personalized workout recommendations to support their fitness journey effectively.
+Many fitness enthusiasts struggle to discover new exercises and effectively track their daily workout activities, leading to monotonous routines and limited progress visibility.
+This lack of variety and insight hinders their ability to stay motivated and achieve their fitness goals efficiently.

 ### User Profile

-Fitness Enthusiast:

-- Users aiming to maintain a healthy BMI and overall well-being.
-- Individuals seeking to track their workout progress to monitor long-term improvements.
+- Individuals seeking to track their workout progress to monitor their improvements.
 - Fitness enthusiasts looking to explore and incorporate new types of workouts into their routine.
-- Users who want the ability to customize and manage their daily workout regimen effectively.

 ### Features